- Architecture Insights

 I think it would have been better to hire someone earlier, but not a designer.
 I think hiring an administration person to take all that load away.
 I mean, if you're an administration person, hire a designer.
 If you're a designer, hire an administration person.
 It's just about being intentional, knowing it's a business.
 To create the best out of that, you need special advice and people to help you carry the load.

-What does the day to day look like?
+What does a typical day look like?

+So let's say, let's say eight hours in the day then two and a half hours on marketing, content, writing, thinking, and planning.
 Then another sort of two and a half hours on administration but others in the practice do all of that, I kind of follow up and make sure things are happening.
 Then the remaining third of the day would be actually working on projects.

 I don't travel very much, and I don't attend very many meetings at all.
 That's all done by my team.
 I'm not the front face of many projects, only a few small projects that require really specialist input.
 I do critique all of the concepts that are generated across all the offices.
 Still quite active in design.
 Let's say a third administration, a third design, and a third business development.

-We can fairly accurately predict when a recession is coming or when a downturn in our work is coming, because we've been through three that I can remember since 1990.
+We can fairly accurately predict when a recession is coming or when a downturn in our work is coming because we've been through three that I can remember since 1990.
 We know the cycle, and we can see the cycle of global business, and where we fit in that cycle.
-We tend to be busy in recession times, but very slow the year before recession.
-You can see the indicators in the market that okay, next year is going to be slow.
-A very commercial business will release a lot of stuff, and they won't have to dip into their own salary.
-They then face the problem of what happens when it gets busy again.
-They've got to hire staff again.

 I believe it’s better to maintain a core of really good staff, who are totally aligned with the brand of the business.
 If you find people like that, you should hold on to them, and it's better to cut your own salary and keep that core.
-Throughout the pandemic I'm sure a business coach would have said you've got too much staff.
+Throughout the pandemic, I'm sure a business coach would have said you've got too much staff.
 But I think we were really well placed with the people we had.

 If you had to identify one key factor that has contributed to the long-term success of DJCoalition, what would it be?